obsidian-tasks-group/obsidian-tasks/contributing/Welcome.md

 # Welcome

-Welcome, and thank you for wanting to contribute to [Obsidian Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks)!
+Welcome, and thank you for wanting to contribute to the [Obsidian Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks)!

 Every contribution is much appreciated!